 It's worth noting that the enemy factions can do the same to towns and castles you own as well.
 If you are the defending player, this means you can construct plenty of siege weapons to counter their efforts to take over your settlement.
 Here is the full list of siege weapons you can develop during the siege.

-Bannerlord siege weapons
+List of Bannerlord siege weapons

-- Ballista: a bolt-based siege weapon that's good against infantry.
+- Ballista: A bolt-based siege weapon that's good against infantry.

-- Fire ballista: a fire bolt weapon for dealing with infantry
+- Fire ballista: A fire bolt weapon for dealing with infantry

-- Onagers: similar to a catapult.
+- Onagers: Similar to a catapult.
 Good for dealing with infantry.

-- Fire onagers: a catapult with fire-based ammunition.
+- Fire onagers: A catapult with fire-based ammunition.
 Good against infantry.

-- Trebuchets: a larger catapult that is meant to be decent at destroying walls.
+- Trebuchets: A larger catapult that is meant to be decent at destroying walls.

-- Siege tower: a slow moving tower that provides defences for units climbing over walls using the ladder inside.
+- Siege tower: A slow moving tower that provides defences for units climbing over walls using the ladder inside.

-- Rams: a slow moving battering ram that is used to break down the front gate.
+- Rams: A slow moving battering ram that is used to break down the front gate.

-- Ladders: infantry are deployed with these during assaults.
+- Ladders: Infantry are deployed with these during assaults.
 They will use them to climb walls, but are vulnerable to arrows and bolts.

-- Barricades: wooden walls that are part of the attacking side of the siege map.
+- Barricades: Wooden walls that are part of the attacking side of the siege map.
 Archers will use them as cover while firing at guards above.

 My biggest tips are to have a ton of food supplies on you before starting a siege and to save before the start of any siege.
 You're going to be here for a while and when food supplies run out, that could be disastrous.